 The Joint CCAs have presented compelling evidence that they face issues with dual enrollment of customers in ELRP and their own load-modifying DR programs, and that such problem should be remedied when compared to existing Commission policy.
 However we are not convinced that customers should be automatically unenrolled from PG&E programs without proper notice and an appropriate amount of time to consider their options.
 PG&E is therefore directed to share enrollment information of CCA customers directly enrolled in PG&E's ELRP sub-groups A.1 and A.6 with the CCAs requesting such information for their customers, for the purposes of CCA load forecasting and resolving potential dual enrollment issues between ELRP and programs managed by the CCAs.
+This change is made only for A.1 and A.6, as such customers are directly enrolled with the IOU and to reduce any potential privacy or legal concerns.
 PG&E shall share with the requesting CCA, at the minimum, on a monthly basis, basic customer information including service agreement identification number, customer name and site address.
+PG&E shall model the sharing agreement on the current exchange of enrollment data related to energy efficiency programs to prevent dual enrollment.
+PG&E should develop an non-disclosure agreement (NDA) modeled on the energy efficiency specific NDA noted in the Joint CCAs' Reply Comments to the PD.
 We decline at this time to instruct a workshop process.